 If we break down the concept of “food,” we arrive at nutrients, such as carbohydrates, fats, proteins, vitamins, or minerals.

-When we talk about metabolic health and metabolic fitness, we refer to how well the set of cellular mechanisms that produce energy from our food and environment function.
+When we talk about metabolic health and metabolic fitness, we refer to how well the set of cellular mechanisms produce energy from our food and environment function.

 When our mechanisms (our metabolism) are functioning optimally, we can generate energy efficiently without excessive deterioration or harmful by-products.
 This helps us live actively while feeling our best, minimizing undue weight gain, the risks of cellular breakdown, and excessive oxidative stress on our cells.